jarkkokovala/distsys19/project2/README.md

 #### 3. For each of these nets, what is the length of the shortest firing sequence that leads to a marking in which all odd-numbered places have a token?

-2, 7 and 18 transitions for nets 1, 2, and 3 respectively.
+The number of transitions are 2, 7 and 18 for nets 1, 2, and 3 respectively.

 The shortest firing sequence can be found by building a reachability graph and tracing back the shortest sequence from the goal mrking to the initial marking.
 For small nets a graphical tool would suffice but for nets larger than these a shortes path algorithm would be a good choise.